 So, if a successful improvisational band needs its Mozart or Reinhardt, what instrument did they play?
 This virtuoso may have passed up the kithara, for its weight and its limitations.

-While we associate only certain instruments with Ancient Greece, I will propose that all of the instruments of the Ancient world could have passed through Ancient Greece, including a variety of African ouds, bolons and koras, and the many strange harps, lutes and lyres of Egypt, where much of the early evolution of stringed instruments occurred.
+While we associate only certain instruments with Ancient Greece, all of the instruments of the Ancient world could have passed through Ancient Greece, including a variety of African ouds, bolons and koras, and the many strange harps, lutes and lyres of Egypt, where much of the early evolution of stringed instruments occurred.

 One instrument that appeared in Ancient Greece was the pandura.
 This was a long-necked lute with three or four strings, and a small resonating chamber.
 This instrument is depicted in sculptures and artwork throughout the Mediterranean , the Levant and North Africa as an instrument that was lightweight, ideal for a musician teaming with musical ideas.